ecotaxa/ecotaxa_py_client/docs/ProjectsApi.md

 with ecotaxa_py_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = projects_api.ProjectsApi(api_client)
-    ids = "1400+1453" # str | String containing the Project list, one or more id separated by non-num char. names = "fre.area,obj.depth_min,fre.nb2" # str | Coma-separated prefixed columns, on which stats are needed. limit = 5000 # int | Only compute stats on this number of objects per category. (optional) categories = "493,567" # str | String containing the Categories, one or more id separated by non-num char. (optional)
+    ids = "1400+1453" # str | String containing the list of one or more id separated by non-num char. names = "fre.area,obj.depth_min,fre.nb2" # str | Coma-separated prefixed columns, on which stats are needed. limit = 5000 # int | Only compute stats on this number of objects per category. (optional) categories = "493,567" # str | String containing the Categories, one or more id separated by non-num char. (optional)